ivotron/quiho-popper/paper/paper.md

-  * An automated end-to-end framework (based on the above finding), that aids analysts in identifying significant changes in resource utilization behavior of applications which can also aid in identifying root cause of regressions.
+  * An automated end-to-end framework (based on the above finding), that aids analysts in identifying significant changes in resource utilization behavior of applications which can also aid in identifying root cause of regressions, and that is resilient an application code refactoring.

   * Methodology for evaluating automated performance regression.
 We introduce a set of synthetic benchmarks aimed at evaluating